yashdoshi313/Home-Depot-Case-Study/README.md

 # Weiser × Home Depot Canada: eCommerce Performance Review

 A portfolio-style eCommerce analytics case study built using a fictional Home Depot Canada specimen dataset.
-The goal was to analyze supplier performance, identify digital shelf gaps, and translate SKU-level data into prioritized Product Information Page improvement actions.
+The project analyzes supplier performance, identifies digital shelf gaps, and translates SKU-level data into prioritized Product Information Page improvement actions.

 > **Note:** This project is based on fictional data created for a case study exercise.
-It is not based on actual Home Depot Canada performance data.
+It is not based on actual Home Depot Canada, Weiser, or supplier performance data.

 ---